ha2709/trading/README.md

 # Prediction on Price of SP 500

+It train a k-nearest neighbors classifier and a voting classifier on  input data, and then evaluating the performance on a test set.

 This project collect price of stocks in SP 500 lists.
 It can draw candle stick plot with Moving Average 5 , 20, 50 days